by Brian Mahany

 The SEC says that Zhou engineered many of the Chinese reverse mergers, possibly the first.
 Along the way he is accused of defrauding many folks.
 The problem, however, is that the SEC is a paper tiger.
 It’s statutory enforcement powers are severely limited.

 Pretty much the SEC only has the ability to tell criminals to stop defrauding the public.
 They can levy fines but can’t put fraudsters in prison and they have difficulty enforcing their own orders.
 Couple their lack of power with their willingness to permit defendants to settle with no admission of wrongdoing and investors are left with little hope.

 The problems are especially great for Chinese American investors who often are here on special visas, don’t fully understand our legal system or have little confidence in the courts.
 That’s unfortunate.
 Although the SEC may not have the resources to help investors, there are remedies and help available.

 The investment fraud lawyers at Mahany & Ertl help Chinese Americans and others who have been defrauded of their hard earned money.
 We have helped people across the United States and can often do so on a contingent fee basis meaning we don’t get paid unless you recover.

 For more information, contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).
 All inquiries are protected by the attorney – client privilege and kept in strict confidence.

-Mahany & Ertl – America’s fraud Lawyers.
+Mahany & Ertl – America’s Fraud Recovery Lawyers.
 Offices in Milwaukee, Wisconsin; Detroit, Michigan; Portland, Maine; Minneapolis, Minnesota and coming soon, San Francisco, California.
 Services available in many locations.